How it works

 No surprises

-When a cycle completes, the family and the owner see the very same thing — so there’s nothing to argue about.
+When a cycle completes, the owner and the family are looking at the same number.
+There is nothing to argue about.

 Fee due